afeinland/afeinland.github.io/_posts/2015-4-13-three-tasty-smoothies.markdown

 categories: blog post
 ---

-Looking for a fun, easy, and - most importantly - tasy way to consume more fruits and veggies?
+Looking for a fun, easy, and - most importantly - tasty way to consume more fruits and veggies?
 Well, your answer is right here.

 ===